Audio-Language Models for Audio-Centric Tasks: A Systematic Survey: Introduction

 \section{Introduction}

 Enabling machines to hear like humans and process audio-centric tasks has long been a significant challenge \cite{deshmukh2023pengi}.
-Audio-Language Models (ALMs), which are trained on audio-text data, focus on the processing, understanding, and reasoning of sounds.
-This area is emerging as a prominent research field at the intersection of audio processing and Natural Language Processing.
-ALMs are not only applicable to basic audio tasks, such as audio classification \cite{elizalde2023clap}, but also show great potential for more complicated scenarios.
-These include tasks such as audio-text retrieval \cite{yan2024MLCLAP}, audio generation \cite{liu2023audioldm}, automatic audio captioning \cite{kim2024enclap}, audio source separation \cite{liu2022_lass}, automatic speech translation \cite{rubenstein2023audiopalm}, and audio chatbots \cite{zhang2023speechgpt}.
+Audio-Language Models (ALMs), which are trained on audio-text data, focus on the processing, understanding, and reasoning of audio.
+This area is emerging as a prominent research field at the intersection of audio processing and natural language processing.
+ALMs are not only applicable to basic audio tasks, such as audio classification \cite{elizalde2023clap} and sound event detection, but also show great potential for more complicated scenarios.
+These include tasks such as audio generation \cite{liu2023audioldm}, automatic audio captioning \cite{kim2024enclap}, audio source separation \cite{liu2022_lass}, and audio chatbots \cite{zhang2023speechgpt}.

-In contrast to audio representation learning based on labeled data for specific tasks, ALM can learn from more descriptive textual information, expanding the scope of supervision to include human-annotated captions and readily available titles and descriptions from web sources \cite{laion_ai_audio_dataset}.
-Natural language is well-suited for characterizing real-world audio, which frequently involves multiple overlapping sound events, thereby enabling models to learn their intrinsic relationships \cite{wu2019audio}.
-Furthermore, using natural language as supervision avoids the model's reliance on task-specific predefined labels, enhancing the potential for models to generalize effectively to open-world scenarios.
+In contrast to audio representation learning based on labeled data for specific tasks, ALM learns from more descriptive textual information, expanding supervision to include human-annotated captions and web sources like titles and descriptions \cite{laion_ai_audio_dataset}.
+Natural language effectively characterizes real-world audio, which often involves multiple overlapping sound events, enabling models to learn their intrinsic relationships \cite{wu2019audio}.
+Moreover, using natural language as supervision eliminates the model's dependency on predefined task-specific labels, enhancing its potential to generalize in open-world scenarios.